HC-IPPM/openrouteservice/README.md

 - **Export Service**: Exports the base graph for different modes of transport (available in self-hosted instances).
 - **Health and Status Endpoints**: Provides health and status information of the running ORS instance.

-## Note

-The .osm.pbf file used in this setup is specific to Alberta, Canada.
-Therefore, the routing, isochrones, and other services will only work for the Alberta province.

 ## Contributing